RcKeller/STF-Refresh/README.md

 This is a full refresh of the technology behind uwstf.org.
 Built using modern best practices, automated testing and the intent of being run as a containerized, isolated process, this introduces a code base built-to-last and should put an end to churn in technologies and databases.

+# Technical Overview

+#### Built for Continuity
+We don't want a scenario where there's patchwork, legacy databases being joined on every query, or we get trapped in a version lock.
+This is built using technologies and design patterns that have significant traction so that this site is built-to-last:
+- [ES6 Javascript](http://stateofjs.com/2016/flavors/) (the 2015 flavor of js) is being used as well as ES7 (future features)
+- Webpack is used for [bundling](http://stateofjs.com/2016/buildtools/), pretty standard.
+Basically, it compresses our files, runs fancy local servers, and translates new code into old code IE can run.
+We use some plugins
+- Node and Express are our server and API - they are established and allow us to reuse auth code from UW repositories.
+- React.js is our [front-end framework](http://stateofjs.com/2016/frontend/) (and is used by the server to push auth/metadata).
+  - It is very similar to Vue.js, but is more stable, documented, and introduces more possibilities.
+UW has courses in this too.
+Vue is really cool and simpler, but is also only maintained by a lone guy in China and has a more international presence.
+- Redux is used for [state management](http://stateofjs.com/2016/statemanagement/) and is a gold standard.
+You can use it to log every state change and function call.
+- CSS Modules are being used for [style](http://stateofjs.com/2016/css/).
+It's just standard CSS, but it's scoped per-component, so I can declare the same class names in different pages and not have conflicts.
+It's great and there's no buy-in or preprocessing.
+- MongoDB is our database.
+It is JSON based, easy to scale, and congruent with the kind of candidates UW produces (big data emphasis).
+- I remain unopinionated about DB's right now, but currently I've got MongoDB in place.
+- Enzyme is used for [testing](http://stateofjs.com/2016/testing/).
+Backed by AirBNB and most of the react community, it's a solid choice.

+There are links to the "State of JavaScript", a study from a few months ago on the web development world.
+Regarding [features](http://stateofjs.com/2016/features/), we have the following:
+- Server Side Rendering
+- Code Splitting (Universal React)
+- Optimistic Updates (React)
+- Hot Reloading (Webpack)
+- Time Travel Debugging (Redux Devtools)

+I've got a manifest of all technologies in use (equivocal to `wtf.txt`) in STACK.md.
+It has the real "technical" operational notes.
+Your `package.json` has a less readable manifest, and `yarn.lock` is a running log of all updates and changes for finding which changes are breaking.

+---

 # Refresh Roadmap